mckinsey/vizro/vizro-core/docs/pages/user_guides/run.md

 This guide shows you how to launch your dashboard in different ways.
 By default, your dashboard apps run on localhost.

-## Default built-in web server in flask
+## Default built-in Flask web server

-!!! example "Default flask server"
+!!! example "Default built-in Flask web server"
     === "app.py"
         ```py
         from vizro import Vizro